Tosif145/Ecommerce-Api/README.md

 # eCommerce App API Documentation
 ## Introduction
-The eCommerce Api buit using Node.js, MongoDb.
+The eCommerce Api built using Node.js, MongoDb.
 Using this api u can perform CRUD operation on both Products and Variants with Postman

 ## project intialization.
 * NOTE: make sure to have all the tools like Node.js, MongoDB are installed in ur system with supportive version.